nikr/api_docs/doc/exports_api.md

 Delete Endpoint
 ---------------

-Deleteds an export when you no longer needs it.
+Deletes an export when you no longer needs it.

 ```
 DELETE /api/v1/exports/:id